enoklearn/engineering/modules/data.md

 <details open>
    <summary><b>Managing State</b></summary><br/>

-   With this topic, you’ll learn about effectively using different patterns to manage the state in an application.
+   With this topic, you'll learn about effectively using different patterns to manage the state in an application.

    #### Learning Outcomes
    * Describe application "state"